EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

 - transcripts: input transcripts.
 This should be set to be equal to the output of :ref:`Mikado prepare <prepare>`, ie the "out_fasta" field of the :ref:`prepare section of the configuration file <prep-settings>`.
 - external_scores: this field indicates the location of a tabular file containing additional numeric values to be added to Mikado.
 - xml: this array indicates the location of the BLAST output file(s).
+Please see the :ref:`section on serialisation <serialise_input_blast>` for details.
 Elements of the array can be:
 .. _input_xml:
-  + A **custom-formatted** BLAST tabular output file, with fields as follows:
+  + A **custom-formatted** BLAST tabular output file
-    - "qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore ppos btop"
   + BLAST+ XML files (optionally compressed with gzip)
   + BLAST+ ASN files (optionally compressed with gzip), which will be converted in-memory using ``blast_formatter``
   + a folder containing files of the above types.

-.. important:: From version 2, Mikado supports also tabular BLAST file.
-Like other practitioners have noted, tabular files are much faster to parse than the XML files, so this is the recommended format.
-However, please note that it must obey the specified custom format.

 .. code-block:: toml